It's Time to Move Beyond Representation

 Representation is a piece of the puzzle not the whole game.

 Viewing representation as the final stop is why movements stall.
-Why our favs flop.
+Idolization is why our favs become flops and we feel so disheartened by their humanity.
 All the pressure has been applied to get butts in seats so that when they get there we just kinda watch waiting for them to do something when none of us are actually on the same page of what that something is.

-There's the people who want impactful action while the chosen few are only willing to offer hallow performance and feigned activism.
+There's the people who want impactful action while the "excellent" few are only willing to offer hallow performance and feigned activism.

 Representation alone is individualism and elitism in a cute outfit.
 It’s a recipe for the ego to run rampant.
 It's not always harmful but it is often incomplete.